17 Recipes Full of Probiotic-Rich Foods to Start Making | Yuri Elkaim

 17 Recipes Full of Probiotic-Rich Foods You Need to Start Making

+Whether you like it or not, your body is teeming with bacteria.
+Don’t worry!
+These bacteria pose no threat to you and are essential to maintaining key bodily functions and overall health.
 This community of bacteria is often referred to as a microbiome, and your whole system can go out of whack if your microbiome is off-balance.

+Healthy digestion, clear skin, and good metabolic health all signal a properly working microbiome.
+Consuming probiotic-rich foods, which contain live and active bacterial cultures, is a great way to contribute to the health of your microbiome.
 The “good” bacteria in probiotics are the same bacteria that populate a healthy gut.
 So it just makes sense to eat probiotic-rich fermented foods on a regular basis.

 [Related: The Pros and Cons of Probiotics You Need to Know]

-DIY Probiotic Rich Foods
+DIY Probiotic-Rich Foods

 Making fermented food at home is a great way to ensure you get probiotics in your diet, and you’ll be surprised by how easy it is to ferment in your own kitchen.
+Plus, experimenting with new techniques can make trying new healthy eating recipes fun.
+For fermentation to work, you need carbohydrates (vegetables like cabbage, beets, and carrots), salt, and time.

+As time passes, carbohydrates are broken down into acids by probiotic bacteria.
 This makes the food easier to digest, populates your gut with healthy probiotic bacteria, and will help you absorb nutrients more easily from the food you eat.
+Some fermentation recipes call for whey, but I don’t recommend a dairy-based approach.

 Dairy has been implicated in causing allergies and irritable bowel syndrome, and 75 percent of the world’s population is lactose intolerant.
-Dairy consumption has been linked to prostate cancer, and a 2001 study suggests that ingesting dairy products increases an insulin-like growth factor in the body associated with cancer (1).
+Dairy consumption has been linked to prostate cancer, and according to 2001 study suggests that ingesting dairy products increases an insulin-like growth factor in the body associated with cancer (1).

 Salt is really all you need to suppress the growth of all mold and bacteria in your recipe while encouraging the growth of the desired Lactobacilli strains.
+If you do use a starter culture, make sure to use a non-dairy whey from coconut milk or almond milk kefir.
+Homemade fermented food offers an inexpensive and easy way to get probiotic-rich nutrients into your diet.

-Try any of the 17 recipes below to improve your gut-health while enjoying fresh, tasty, good-for-you food.
+Try any of the 17 recipes below to improve your gut health while enjoying fresh, tasty, good-for-you food.

 1. Sauerkraut